vega/voyager/README.md

 docker run -p 9000:9000 vega/voyager
 ```

-Alternatively run the Docker container detatched to not receive log information at standard out.
+Alternatively, run the Docker container detatched with `-d` to not receive log information in the console.
 ```
 docker run -d -p 9000:900 vega/voyager
 ```